crymscom/srganalytics-ios/docs/Getting-started.md

 The mechanism is the same for information sent to comScore.

-## Automatic media consumption measurement labels using the SRG DataProvider library
+## Automatic media consumption measurement labels using the SRG Data Provider library

 Our services directly supply the custom analytics labels which need to be sent with media consumption measurements.
 If you are using our [SRG DataProvider library](https://github.com/SRGSSR/srgdataprovider-ios) in your application, be sure to add the `SRGAnalytics_SRGDataProvider.framework` companion framework to your project as well, which will take care of all the process for you.